Product binning

+Bins of apples in an orchard.
+The practice of sorting crops into bins by grade gave rise to the term "binning".

 Product binning is the categorizing of finished products based on their characteristics.
 Any mining, harvesting, or manufacturing process will yield products spanning a range of quality and desirability in the marketplace.
 Binning allows differing quality products to be priced appropriately for various uses and markets.

 Economic and legal theory

 In order to undergo binning, manufactured products require testing, usually performed by machines in bulk.
 Binning allows large variances in performance to be condensed into a smaller number of marketed designations.
 This ensures coherency in the marketplace, with tiers of performance clearly delineated.
 The immediate result of this practice is that, for legal and reputational reasons, products sold under a certain designation must meet that designation at a minimum.
 Individual products may still exceed advertised performance.
 Different bins may even be assigned different model numbers and prices.
 Examples are listed in the sections below for various product categories.

 Agriculture

 An everyday example of product binning occurs with agricultural products, such as fruits, nuts, and vegetables.
 The yield from a harvest may vary considerably in quality, from near-inedible to ideal photographic appearance.
 The produce is sorted into quality categories which may be based on nutrition and safety, but also often have criteria that are based on cosmetic appearance.
 The best quality items may be classified into categories such as "Choice" or "Grade A", and are sold at a premium price for table presentation and consumption.

 Items that are less visually appealing or damaged may be binned for incorporation into frozen, dried, canned, or otherwise-processed foods.
 Consumers rarely see these lesser categories for sale in a raw, unprocessed condition.

 Foods of even lower quality may be processed into pet food or animal feed, or composted into fertilizer.